CraigOpie/craigopie.github.io/essays/community-standards.md

 ## Community standards do not maintain themselves

 Enforcement of the three ‘R’s to questioning techniques is the only way to ensure the future generations’ time and space will not be jeopardized or wasted by unintelligible questions that have a high search engine index due to the number of people repeatedly visiting a forum thread to a common problem with no useful information.
 Community enforcement demands each of us to become familiar with community standards, demonstrate community standards, and educate others about community standards.
-A`ohe hana nui ke alu `ia is a Hawai`ian phrase that translates as “no task is too big when done together by all” and is a demonstration that sustainability is the responsibility of a community.
+A'ohe hana nui ke alu 'ia is a Hawai'ian phrase that translates as “no task is too big when done together by all” and is a demonstration that sustainability is the responsibility of a community.
 Our community’s climate change beings with you.

 ### Work Cited